 What should I pack for a winter holiday?
-As a Southern Californian, that was a question I had no idea how to answer until a few years ago.
+As a Southern Californian, that was a question I had no idea how to answer until a few years ago when I moved to Colorado.

 I used to think that anything below 50 degrees Fahrenheit was “freezing cold.”